 How Many Will Win

 If you are simply looking to play for points and maybe be part of a very thinly spread lottery pool, this is the place to be.
-Our team doesn’t give them a thumbs up or thumbs down but mostly agree we’ll stick to playing lotteries where we know what we are going to win – and that’s in dollars or euros.
+Our team doesn’t give them a thumbs up or thumbs down but most agree we’ll stick to playing lotteries where we know what we are going to win – and that’s in dollars or euros.